Environmental policy: Democratic policy

 Effectively responding to global warming necessitates some form of international environmental governance to achieve shared targets related to energy consumption and environmental usage.
 Climate change complicates political ideology and practice, affecting conceptions of responsibility for future societies as well as economic systems.
 Material inequality between nations make technological solutions insufficient for climate change mitigation.
 Rather, political solutions can navigate the particularities of various facets of environmental crisis.
 Climate change mitigation strategies can be at odds with democratic priorities of prosperity, progress, and state sovereignty, and instead underscore a collective relationship with the environment.

-The international political community is presently based on liberal principles that prioritize individual freedoms and capitalist systems that make quick and ambitious climate responses difficult.
+The international political community in some countries is presently based on liberal principles that prioritize individual freedoms and capitalist systems that make quick and ambitious climate responses difficult.
 Interest-group liberalism is guided by individual human priorities.
 Groups unable to voice their self-interest, such as minorities without suffrage, or non-humans, are not included in the political compromise.
 Addressing environmental crises can be impeded when citizens of liberal democracies do not see environmental problems as impacting their lives, or when they lack the education to evaluate the importance of the problem.
 The human benefits from environmental exploitation and protection compete.
 Considering the implications of ecological degradation for future human generations can give environmental concerns a basis in anthropocentric liberal democratic politics.

 William Ophuls posits that liberal democracies are unfit to address environmental problems, and that the prioritization of these challenges would involve a transition to more authoritarian forms of government.
 Others counter this by pointing to the past successes of environmental reform movements to improve water and air quality in liberal societies.
 In practice, environmentalism can improve democracy rather than necessitate its end, by expanding democratic participation and promoting political innovations.

 The tensions between liberal democracy and environmental goals raise questions about the possible limitations of democracy (or at least democracy as we know it): in its responsiveness to subtle but large-scale problems, its ability to work from a holistic societal perspective, its aptness in coping with environmental crisis relative to other forms of government.
 Democracies do not have the provisions to make environmental reforms that are not mandated by voters, and many voters lack incentives or desire to demand policies that could compromise immediate prosperity.
 The question arises as to whether the foundation of politics is morality or practicality.
 A scheme that conceives of and values the environment beyond its human utility, an environmental ethics, could be crucial for democracies to respond to climate change.